Lemirq/roblox-event-tracker/README.md

 ## Troubleshooting

 **"No windows found matching..."** (native.py)
-- Run the script to see the list of available windows
-- Use the exact window ID (number) instead of name for reliability
-- Make sure the target window is visible on screen
+- Make sure windows are visible on screen
+- Press 'q' to quit the window selector if needed

 **"Failed to connect to OBS"**
 - Make sure OBS is running